 Alien Syndrome is a run and gun game that can be played in single-player or two-player co-op mode.
 It was developed and published by Sega and released in the arcade in 1987.
 A year later, it would be ported to Amiga, Amstrad CPC, Atari ST, Commodore 64, NES (published by Tengen), Master System and MSX.
 Later ports also appear on the ZX Spectrum in 1989, Game Gear and Sharp X68000 in 1992.
 For this review, I played the arcade version found as part of Sonic’s Ultimate Genesis Collection (2009).

-An alien fleet as appeared in our solar system and has captured has captured a large number of humans.
-You must travel from ship to ship and rescue 10 captives for n each before a bomb explodes killing all on board.
+An alien fleet has appeared in our solar system and has captured a large number of humans.
+You must travel from ship to ship and rescue 10 captives from each one before a bomb explodes killing all on board.

 You can play as either Ricky or Mary (or both in two-player mode).
 As you run around the ship looking for captives to free, you will encounter many weird and hostile aliens.
 You are armed with a gun and will find many power-ups along the way including flame throwers and lasers.
 Once you have rescued enough captives, you will be told to head for the exit.
 Once through the exit, you will encounter a boss battle.
 Once that boss is defeated, you will head to the next alien ship.
 However, there is time limit so be careful you don’t take too long rescuing the captives.
 To rescue the captives, simply walk into them.